Eating pho like a Hanoian

 What we say:

-Pho — the staple of Vietnam — is available all day and, for my post-drinking eating pleasure, all night.
-A quick resume: steaming fragrant broth, thick rice noodles, beef or chicken.
-Simple and tasty as that.
+Pho — the staple of Vietnam — is available all day and night.
+A quick description: steaming fragrant broth, thick rice noodles, slices of tender beef or chicken.
+It's as simple and tasty as that.

-It’s not a tricky dish to eat but, for those of you who have as yet been unwilling to venture into the unknown — and the unknown as seen from a little plastic seat — here’s what my Vietnamese friends told me to do to avoid looking too much like a foreigner.
+It’s not a tricky dish to eat but, for those of you who have as yet been unwilling to venture into the unknown — the unknown as seen from a little plastic seat set on a dirty Hanoi footpath — here’s what our Vietnamese friends told us to do to avoid looking too much like a foreigner.
 Well, apart from the obvious things that give us away of course.

 Firstly, chances are that the place you’ve sat at will only serve pho.
 You’ll be able to work that out from the sign.
 So no need to tell them that’s what you’re after.
-If the sign says just ‘pho ga’ or ‘pho bo’ then there’s also probably just the one choice of meat on the menu too — chicken (ga) or beef (bo) — in which case just indicate how many bowls you want with a show of fingers or in Vietnamese numbers.
-If they offer both options then you just need to say ‘ga’ or ‘bo’ along with the numbers.
+If the sign says just ‘pho ga’ or ‘pho bo’ then there’s also probably just the one choice of meat on the menu too — chicken (ga) or beef (bo).
+Just indicate how many bowls you want with a show of fingers or using your Vietnamese numbers.
+If they offer both options, then of course you just need to say ‘ga’ or ‘bo’ along with the numbers.

 As for additions, see what’s on the table.
-Traditionally vinegar is added to pho, and this is still provided in most places with pieces of garlic floating in it, but lime juice is a more recent addition.
+Traditionally vinegar is added to pho, and this is still provided in most places, with slices of garlic floating in it, but lime juice may also be provided.
 Chillies or chilli sauce are also usually available.
-Just try a bit of what you fancy until you get it spot on but be careful of the chilli sauce — it can have quite a kick.
+Try adding a bit of whatever you fancy until you get it spot on but be careful of the chilli sauce — it can have quite a kick.

 And finally, paying.
-If no-one looks when you look around expectantly then walk up to the serving area.
-Pho is usually around 20 – 25,000 VND a bowl.
+If no-one looks when you look around expectantly, then walk up to the serving area.
+Expect to pay around 30,000 to 45,000 VND a bowl.

 Jump to a destination